EMDR Therapy in Columbus, Ohio

 What is it like to get EMDR therapy?

 It can be helpful to have some idea of what to expect before you start EMDR therapy.
-Generally, the first session will involve an assessment of your symptoms and history.
+Generally, the first session will involve an assessment of your symptoms, personal goals, and history.
 The therapist will also ask you some questions about the traumatic event or events that you would like to work on.

 The next sessions will involve focusing on the particular event or events you would like to work on while receiving bilateral stimulation.
 It is up to you how much you want to talk about each memory, and how much you wish to keep to yourself.
 It is not necessary to discuss the memory with the therapist for EMDR therapy to help you.
 If thinking about memory is particularly difficult, you might also be asked to picture the memories as if they are scenes from a movie or TV show.
 This helps to provide some distance between you and the memory and makes it feel less difficult to process.